Agent-Oronge/vrpg/README.md

 ## Coding
 - JavaScript scripts to expand the mechanics of our game.
+- We've got an update log to keep track of progress, when you make changes just write the date, changes made, and (optional) a name.

 ## Slave labor
 - Placing resources into the repository and correctly labeling them for use.